Loweack/SwitchBot-Curtain-3-QuietDrift/README.md

 This project is based on the work by v6ak (https://github.com/v6ak/v6-quietdrift).

-⚠️ Your SwitchBot Curtain 3 has to be on v1.2 or newer.
+⚠️ Your SwitchBot Curtain 3 has to be on firmware v1.2 or newer.

 ## ✨ Features